joedanz/cf-project-tracker/trunk/install/README.txt

-Project Tracker v1.0 BETA
+Project Tracker v1.0
 by Joe Danziger

 Initial Release: June 5, 2007
+Current Release: November 30, 2007

 This application was inspired by Basecamp (http://www.basecamphq.com) put out by the 37signals crew.
-It is being released as open source in response to the CFUnited contest to win a Wii.

-Not too much documentation so far - hopefully most should be self explanatory.
+Not too much documentation but hopefully most should be self explanatory.
-This app is still under development and will be undergoing improvements.
-It will be hosted on RIAForge so keep an eye there for updates.

 INSTALLATION:
 You also need to edit the settings files in the config directory.